shivampatil98/Supermarket-Sales-Dashboard-using-PowerBI-/README.md

 ##  📈Key Insights

--Sales Performance → Top-performing and underperforming categories are identified -Customer Segmentation → Patterns are revealed across demographics and purchase behaviors -Profitability Drivers → Discount strategies that reduce margins are highlighted -Time Trends → Seasonal fluctuations in sales are uncovered -Interactive Dashboard → Drill-down functionality is enabled for deeper analysis ✔️
+-Sales Performance → Top-performing and underperforming categories are identified.

+-Customer Segmentation → Patterns are revealed across demographics and purchase behaviors.

+-Profitability Drivers → Discount strategies that reduce margins are highlighted.

+-Time Trends → Seasonal fluctuations in sales are uncovered.

+-Interactive Dashboard → Drill-down functionality is enabled for deeper analysis.
+✔️